 Box 4.
-Characteristics of Effective Planning which can be enabled by service mapping

-- The capacity to provide bottom-up information on service availability and capacity at a local level - The facilitation of gap analysis (where are services missing?) - Disambiguation and standard coding of services - Enabling examination of comparative efficiency of service systems - Linking this work to an explicit theoretical framework and evidence base - Linking mapping to other 'service maps' and drive better evidence-informed decision-making (e.g. housing, financing)
+Characteristics of Effective Planning which can be enabled by service mapping The capacity to provide bottom-up information on service availability and capacity a t a local level The facilitation of gap analysis (where are services missing?)
+Disambiguation and standard coding of services Enabling examination of comparative efficiency of service systems Linking this work to an explicit theoretical framework and evidence base Linking mapping to other 'service maps' and drive better evidence-informed decision-making (e.g. housing, financing)